commontoolsinc/labs/typescript/packages/lookslike-high-level/src/runtime/README.md

 a passed input to the recipe (see below).

-TODO: Instead of functions with N parameters, we could only have one parameter and pass objects with named values around.
-This makes it compatible with `recipe` calls and is pretty much already working.
-And since recipes can be used a modules, this would also make them indistinguishable from code modules when written in a recipe, which seems good.
+TODO: Instead of functions with N parameters, we could only have one parameter and pass objects with named values around:

+- This makes it compatible with `recipe` calls and is pretty much already working.
+- And since recipes can be used a modules, this would also make them indistinguishable from code modules when written in a recipe, which seems good.
+- And it makes writing into cells for literal values a little better: The issue otherwise is that once `.get()` is called on a literal cell, it's just a literal value and can't be written to.
+A workaround is to pass `{ value:
+<cell> }`, so that in the code we have a handle for it.
+If all parameters are
+  passed like this, then that isn't necessary – however destructuring in the function definition undos this again, so we'll have to write `(params) => {
+  const { foo, bar } = params; params.bar = newValue }`.

 ## Recipes